Modelling clay

 Modelling clay or modelling compound is any of a group of malleable substances used in building and sculpting.
 The material compositions and production processes vary considerably.

 Ceramic clay

 Ceramic clays are water-based substances made from clay minerals and other raw materials.
 They are baked at high temperatures in a process known as firing to create ceramics, such as terra cotta, earthenware, stoneware, and porcelain.
-Paper clay produced by pottery clay manufacturers is a clay body to which a small percentage of processed cellulose fiber has been added.
-When kiln-fired, the paper burns out, leaving the clay body.
-Consequently, the firing temperatures and glazes selection should be the same on those used with the clay body.